 So many books so little time.
 Find out what they are, here.

 Handbags.
 Any size.
 Any colour.
 Anywhere.
 My weakness.
 I have been known to stand in the supermarket queue just DROOLING at a beautifully crafted calfskin number.
 That’s me.

 The person in front of you in the supermarket queue buying a lone Swede.
 Still irritates.
 Always will.
 Not sure why.

-And the best thing about being a soon to be published author is…?
+And the best thing about being an author is…?

 Readers telling you that your book made them laugh and/or cry.
 The emails I receive can come from all corners of the world.
 I’ve even received some from The Cook Islands, Cambodia, New Zealand… it’s amazing that I am able to reach people so far and in such a positive way.
 It’s a blessing.
 To be honest, I still can’t believe people read my book in the first place.